toshikwa/wappo.pytorch/README.md

 # WAPPO in PyTorch
-This is a PyTorch implementation of WAPPO[[1]](#references).
+This is a PyTorch implementation of Wasserstein Adversarial Proximal Policy Optimization (WAPPO)[[1]](#references).
 I tried to make it easy for readers to understand the algorithm.
 Please let me know if you have any questions.

 ## Setup
 If you are using Anaconda, first create the virtual environment.